vahid0001/Generalization-in-OOD-Detection/README.md

 The CIFAR-10 and CIFAR-100 datasets will be automatically downloaded using PyTorch's data loader.

-If you want to skip creating the datasets and directly download these datasets, use these links: [CIFAR-10-R](https://zenodo.org/record/8316298/files/CIFAR-10-R.zip), [CIFAR-100-R](https://zenodo.org/record/8316429/files/CIFAR-100-R.zip)
+If you want to skip creating the datasets and directly download them, use these links: [CIFAR-10-R](https://zenodo.org/record/8316298/files/CIFAR-10-R.zip), [CIFAR-100-R](https://zenodo.org/record/8316429/files/CIFAR-100-R.zip)

 ## Usage